CraftAcademy/library-challenge/README.md

 # License

-This project is completely free for everyone to use and enjoy!
+This project utilizes the MIT open-source license. https://opensource.org/licenses/MIT

 # Acknowledgments

 Kudos to [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) for the README template